You are currently viewing Best Scooters for Highway Riding

 This scooter is the cheapest on the list, but it has more features than the other scooters nearest in price or engine size.
 The MSRP for the X-Town 300i ABS is $4,499.

 2 full-sized helmets will fit in the under-storage seat box.
-Storage box also has LED to light up the cavernous interior.
+The storage box also has LED to light up the cavernous interior.

 Additionally, the X-Town has the largest fuel tank of the scooters in the 200-300cc range at 3.3 gallons versus 2.6 gallons average for the rest.
 Stopping less for fuel means more time having a blast scooting.

-It’s liquid-cooled, has ABS brakes for safety, and like the other larger scooters for highway driving, it also has the electronic fuel-injection.
+It’s liquid-cooled, has ABS brakes for safety, and like the other larger scooters for highway driving, it also has electronic fuel injection.

-Lastly, it’s one of those scooters that has the 24 month, unlimited miles warranty.
+Lastly, it’s one of those scooters that has a 24-month, unlimited miles warranty.
 That’s definitely relevant if you plan to do some highway driving which likely equates to higher mileage trips.

 Runner Up